ginoruperez/cabash/README.md

 TEST CASE #5	: reset them all by running ./rmbk  to remove all test samples
-				  create .backup in /home/gino with  content mybash.txt create .backup in /home/ginoruperez with content mydata.scp
+				  create .backup in /home/gino with  content mybash.txt create .backup in /home/ginoruperez with content mydata.scp  and /home/ginoruperez/mydata/personal.txt

 	OUTPUT		: /var/backup/gino is create with one file mybash.txt
-				  /var/backup/ginoruperez is created  with one file mydata.scp /var/backup.tar.gz is created and with  two folders (/gino/withonefile and /ginoruperez/withonefile) no /tmp/backup created
+				  /var/backup/ginoruperez is created  with one file mydata.scp /var/backup.tar.gz is created and with  two folders (/gino/withonefile and /ginoruperez/withonefile and subdirectory and file mydata/personal.txt )
+	 			  no /tmp/backup created
 	 			  /home/gino/.backup and /home/ginoruperez/.backup created